ros/rosdistro/CONTRIBUTING.md

 If the ebuild you are referencing is not in either of those locations, please file a PR into ROS-Overlay to add it and any needed dependencies to the tree.

+#### Archlinux

+Packages must be in the official Archlinux core, extra, or community repositories at the time they are contributed.

+Packages in the AUR may not be added directly.
+Work has been proposed to add a separate installer for AUR packages [ros-infrastructure/rosdep#560](https://github.com/ros-infrastructure/rosdep/issues/560).

 #### Alpine Linux

 * Alpine Linux requires the [`edge`](https://wiki.alpinelinux.org/wiki/Edge#Upgrading_to_Edge) release and [`testing`](https://wiki.alpinelinux.org/wiki/Aports_tree#testing) aports branch.